-- 6.10 Insurers subscribe to the independent external dispute resolution scheme administered by FOS15. - 6.11 FOS Service is available to customers and third parties who fall within the Terms of Reference of FOS Service16. - 6.12 External dispute resolution determinations made by a Panel, Adjudicator or Referee of FOS Service are binding upon us in accordance with the Terms of Reference. - 6.13 Where FOS Terms of Reference do not extend to you or your dispute, we will give you information about other external dispute resolution options14 that may be available to you.
+- 6.10.
+If we are not able to resolve your complaint to your satisfaction within 45 days (including both the complaint and internal dispute resolution process referred in this section of the Code), we will inform you of the reasons for the delay and that you may take the complaint or dispute to our External Dispute resolution scheme even if we are still considering it (and provided the complaint or dispute is within the scheme's Terms of Reference).
+We will inform you that you have this right and details of our External Dispute Resolution scheme before the end of the 45-day period. - 6.11.
+Insurers subscribe to the independent external dispute resolution scheme administered by FOS15. - 6.12.
+FOS is available to customers and third parties who fall within the Terms of Reference of FOS16. - 6.13.
+External dispute resolution determinations made by FOS are binding upon us in accordance with the Terms of Reference. - 6.14.
+Where FOS Terms of Reference do not extend to you or your dispute, we will advise you to seek independent legal advice or give you information about other external dispute resolution options (if any)17 that may be available to you.